 What if they don’t respect each other?
 What if they’re feuding with one another?

-Infighting in an organization is not uncommon.
+Infighting or team conflict in an organization is not uncommon.
 Studies show about 85% of employees around the world deal with conflicts at work.
 No work culture is a utopia!
 It happens a lot in Washington, D.C., and governmental conflicts can cost economies billions.
 Massive egos, rampant miscommunication, and even flat out malicious intent can pop up.
 Managers need to get involved and resolve not just external fires.

 So you have infighting on your team and you got to get a handle on it before your team falls prey to the following ills: